Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

 You adopt a particular style of fighting as your specialty.
-You gain the following benefit:

-Choose one fighting Style from the Fighter list you gain that fighting style.
+* Choose one fighting Style from the Fighter list you gain that fighting style.

 ### Firearm Specialist (Gunslinger)